rcobbins/CICD-DEMO/README.md

 ## Introduction

-Enterprises use the Scalr enterprise-grade cloud management platform to build a standardized process for consuming cloud resources at self-service.
+Enterprises use the Scalr enterprise-grade cloud management platform to build a standardized self-servicep process for consuming cloud resources.

 To deliver self-service, admins match end-users with the provisioning method that makes them most productive.
 Repetitive, cookie-cutter requests might go through a simplified Self-Service Catalog, while more advanced requests would go through the Power Console.

-This demo is designed as a conceptual example of how to leverage the power console to build a highly customized, automated workflow.
-For this demonstration, we’ll use a CI/CD pipeline.
+This demo is designed as a conceptual example of how to leverage Scalr in a CI/CD workflow, using Scalr Farm Templates, API, and Power Console.

 ## Workflow